Customized Training on Multilateral Diplomacy and International Affairs Management

 Upon the request of UN Member States and/or in partnership with intergovernmental organizations, UNITAR designs and delivers tailor-made activities on themes related to multilateral diplomacy and international affairs.
 The duration, content and structure of the courses are defined in close consultation with the beneficiaries, governments and partner organizations in order to meet their specific needs.

-UNITAR’s customized training activities on multilateral diplomacy and international affairs can be implemented face-to-face in Geneva or in the beneficiary’s country, as well as online as e-Learning programmes.
-The course content can be designed and prepared according to partners’ needs however the following information applies to all the training activities.
-If you need more information, please contact Mr. Rabih El-Haddad email@example.com.
+UNITAR’s customized training activities on multilateral diplomacy and international affairs can be implemented face-to-face in Geneva, in the beneficiary’s country or in another city relevant for the course, as well as online as e-Learning programmes.
+For more information, please contact Mr. Rabih El-Haddad firstname.lastname@example.org.

 UNITAR’s customized training activities in multilateral diplomacy and international affairs target:

 - Junior to senior level diplomats, and other government officials or experts acting as representatives to their governments at the United Nations or at international conferences

 - Government officers from specialized Ministries working on international issues (environment, security, trade etc.), university professors, academics, lawyers and staff of non-governmental organizations (NGOs)

 To optimize training, groups for face-to-face activities are usually limited to 25 participants, groups for e-Learning courses to 60 participants.

 Recent activities include:

 - UNITAR trained the Delegation of the Kingdom of Bahrain for the Forthcoming 72nd Session of the United Nations General Assembly